Ducati singles: Desmo

 The wide case engines were also available in desmo versions.
 Unlike the racing models, the road versions used a single camshaft and used helper valve springs to improve starting and low speed running.
-Apart from the cylinder head assembly, the demo and non-demo engines are the same.
+Apart from the cylinder head assembly, the desmo and non-desmo engines are the same.

 OHC 98 cc Gran Sport

 Ducati's single overhead-cam 98 cc Gran Sport, designed by Taglioni, became the blueprint for all future Ducati singles.
 It had an air-cooled cylinder inclined forward 10 degrees from vertical, gear primary drive, wet-sump lubrication, battery ignition and camshaft drive by vertical shaft and bevel gears.
 This bike came to dominate its class in Italian racing.
 In 1956 there was a DOHC 125 cc version of the Gran Sport.

 In spite of being a government appointed director, Montano was a motorcycle enthusiast and under his direction, Ducati's competitive activities grew.
 Fabio Taglioni was chief designer and technical director of Ducati from 1954 to 1989, serving longer than many of the managements that were to follow.
 The company soon developed a full-fledged racing team.
 Italians were avid racing fans and would buy bikes built by winners.
 To acquire a competitive image Ducati needed to race successfully.
-Taglioni’s usual development procedure was to test a motorcycle on the racetrack before releasing it to the public.
+Taglioni's usual development procedure was to test a motorcycle on the racetrack before releasing it to the public.